 If you have ideas for an article to review or a topic you would like to see covered, please send me an email at email@example.com.

 Handbook of Psychotherapy and Behavior Change

-Starting in March 2013 I will review one chapter a month the Handbook of Psychotherapy and Behavior Change in addition to reviewing psychotherapy research articles.
+Starting in March 2013 I will review one chapter a month from the Handbook of Psychotherapy and Behavior Change in addition to reviewing psychotherapy research articles.
 Book chapters have more restrictive copy right rules than journal articles, so I will not provide author email addresses for these chapters.
 If you are interested, the Handbook table of content and sections of the book can be read on Google Books: Handbook on Google Books.